Guidance for the Texas Recycles Computers Program

 - TCEQ List of Manufacturers

 - Retailer Information

-Please send your notification and recovery plan to this address:
+- Submit a notification and recovery plan (.DOC) to this address:

 Texas Commission on Environmental Quality